jean-pierreBoth/graphembed/README.md

   - For simple graphs, without data attached to nodes/labels, there are 2 (rust) modules **nodesketch** and **atp**.
 A simple executable with a validation option based on link prediction is also provided.

   - To complement the embeddings we provide also core decomposition of graphs (see the module **structure**).
-We give try to anaylze how Orkut communities are preserved through an embedding.
+We give try to analyze how Orkut communities are preserved through an embedding.
 (See Notebooks directory).

   - The module **gkernel** is dedicated to graphs with discrete labels attached to nodes/edges.
 We use the *petgraph* crate for graph description.
     The algorithm is based on an extension of the hashing strategy used in the module **nodesketch**.